Frequently Asked Questions

 Travel to Cuba has frustrated even the most seasoned travelers for many years.
 Here are some of the challenges of navigating Cuba on your own.

 Legal: US law related to Cuba travel is not entirely clear, enforcement is questionable, and record keeping requirements are burdensome.

 Hotel Accommodation: Hotels are government run, difficult to book and expensive.
 Overbookings can and do happen, and service is not comparable to that of the US.

 Tourism: US travel to Cuba increased 125% in January 2017.
 It is now harder than ever to get off the beaten path in Cuba.

-Casas: Private homestays or Casas are a great option but can be difficult to vet and rely on for most travelers.
+Private Homes: Private homestays or Casas are a great option but can be difficult to vet and rely on for most travelers.

 Transportation: Taxi options (new, classic, shared, unofficial, etc) and prices vary widely.
 Lack of spoken English and lack of mobile internet (Google maps) complicate matters.

 Money: US credit and debit cards do not yet work in Cuba.
 Bring cash.